Weekly Dose of Common Sense

-This is the famous Weekly Dose of Common Sense email newsletter.
+This is the archive of the famous Weekly Dose of Common Sense email newsletter that was written by Cory Bernardi

 The evidence of Islamic extremists living and lurking in our communities has been abundant. but few in public life are willing to expose the poison at work within.